codingisacopingstrategy/raduga-server/README.md

 For a description of how the rainbow prediction works, see below: ‘The rainbow algorithm’

+When the scripts run, they log output into a MongoDB database to track progress.
+If you want to see the output of the various scripts directly into the terminal as you test them, run the following command:

+    echo "DEBUG = True" > local_settings.py

 - A web service that makes the predictions available to the mobile app

 In [app.py][a3], we find a small python web application that provides web-addresses for the rainbow-predictions: